intelops/capten/CONTRIBUTION.md

 6. Add the template file in required format in `./templates/k3s` directory.You can refer sample template file in [./templates/k3s/values.aws.tmpl](https://github.com/intelops/capten/blob/main/templates/k3s/values.aws.tmpl)

-7. Contribute your terraform code  for supporting additional cloud in[controlplane-dataplane repo](https://github.com/kube-tarian/controlplane-dataplane).
+7. Contribute your terraform code  for supporting additional cloud in [controlplane-dataplane repo](https://github.com/kube-tarian/controlplane-dataplane).

 8. Terraform is packaged in the Capten Artifact.So for triggering the terraform  create a separate file in `./pkg/terraform` directory and add the code logic for supporting additional cloud by using terrform  go package `github.com/hashicorp/terraform-exec/tfexec`.

-For reference,you can understand the code in `./pkg/terraform/terraform-aws.go` [here](https://github.com/intelops/capten/blob/main/pkg/terraform/terraform-aws.go)
+For reference,you can understand the code in [./pkg/terraform/terraform-aws.go](https://github.com/intelops/capten/blob/main/pkg/terraform/terraform-aws.go)

 ### How to test the changes: